Mar 7, 2024 | Concentration Camp

 The prisoners in the camp were subjected to constant harassment and even the camp was made to use systematic ways of annihilating people.
 Some were shot dead, some hanged to death or killed through use of gas chambers.
 Some of them perished from hunger, sickness, or dull living standards in the new European Southern.

-Memorial and Educational Site
+Sachsenhausen Memorial and Educational Programs

 Sachsenhausen Concentration Camp: After the last days of the war when the prisoners of the camp were killed or transferred, the camp, that was liberated by the Soviet army in April 1945, was converted into a museum.
 Now, it is a memorial and a history lesson – this being one of the most significant Nazi sins of the twentieth century.

-A visit ot Sachsenhausen gives a feeling of the holocaust tragedy and the need to promote human rights in the world.
+A visit to Sachsenhausen gives a feeling of the holocaust tragedy and the need to promote human rights in the world.
 There are exhibitions, constructively rebuilt halls and buildings, and life-forgotten objects, thus the halls become a delightful present to the visitors in the memorial and it transforms the memorial, as it allows people to get involved most tangibly in the sad layers of history and think.

-Remembering the Victims
+Honoring and Remembering Sachsenhausen Victims

 It is also important to protect, preserve and remember victims at Sachsenhausen.
 To view the area and the remains of the camp are a symbol to honor and remember all the victims who suffered and died.